-• The Romantic poet's hated the way Industrialization was changing the British landscape and often focused on the beauties of the English countryside that they thought was being threatened.

-• They also thought that the atmosphere in the cities and things like child labour were damaging the human spirit and wanted to return to the pre-industrial revolution rural ideal.

-• Blake, especially saw and portrayed the Industrial Revolution with very strong and dark images that showed how he felt that the machines were destroying both nature and man.
+- The Romantic poets hated the way Industrialization was changing the British landscape and often focused on the beauties of the English countryside that they thought was being threatened. - They also thought that the atmosphere in the cities and things like child labour were damaging the human spirit and wanted to return to the pre-industrial revolution rural ideal. - Blake, especially saw the portrayed the Industrial Revolution with very strong and dark images that showed how he felt that the machines were destroying both nature and man.